-I should firstly say that I have Ted Benton’s excellent book, 'Bumblebees'.
+I should firstly say that I already had Ted Benton’s excellent book, 'Bumblebees' before I acquired 'Solitary Bees' by the same author.
 At the time I purchased

-this detailed hardback (of about 600 pages), it was officially out of print, and very difficult to get hold of, and so
+this detailed hardback about bumble bees (comprising around 600 pages), it was officially out of print, and very difficult to get hold of, and so

 the copy I bought was second hand.

-I was thus delighted to see that Ted Benton has written a
+I was thus delighted when Ted Benton wrote a

-- Within the introduction, Benton helps us accurately answer the question “What is a bee?”.
-There follows some helpful tips, for example, to enable the
+Within the introduction, Benton helps us accurately answer the question “What is a bee?”.

 reader to discern the difference between a fly and a bee and a wasp and a bee,